 The majority of lenders will require you to pay a fee for refinancing your loan, like legal fees & valuation fees.
 These fees can easily total up to a sum greater than S$3,000.
 Make certain that you understand ALL of the fees involved in a refinance, as lenders have been known to hide costs within the fine print.
 Read the new loan agreement carefully, and ask questions, before signing on the dotted line.
-Some banks will even provide subsidies or waivers for these fees so that you can maximise savings from refinancing your home loan.
+Some banks will even provide waivers for certain fees so that you can maximise savings from refinancing your home loan.

 The Break-even Point

 Once you know the fees associated with refinancing, you can develop an understanding of your break-even point.
 Just as we explored with cell phone insurance, this break-even point is an important concept in consumer finance.
 The break-even point on any financial transaction is the point where the benefits of a transaction equal the costs.
 In the case of a home loan refinance, this is the point where you have saved more money from refinancing than you paid in upfront fees in the process.

 Let’s assume that the bank issuing the new loan at 0.72% charged the homeowner S$2,000 in refinancing fees.
 As the homeowner is saving S$202 per month on payments, it would take ten months to break-even on this transaction.

 Break-even Point = Upfront Costs / Monthly Savings